Stop Drill-Press Spin

 Tip 1.
 Stop long pieces with the column

 A long workpiece that quickly begins spinning will hit the column at the rear of the drill press table.
 You can stop that movement, and potential damage to the wood, before it starts.
-Just place the workpiece in contact with the column before drilling it, as shown in the photo left.
+Just place the workpiece in contact with the column before drilling it, as shown in the photo above.
 Keep in mind, though, that the drill turns clockwise (viewed from above), so always put the work to the left side of the column.

 Tip 2.
 Halt short pieces with a stop block